jherekhealy/AQFED.jl/src/collocation/README.md

 ```
 ![Implied volatilities](/resources/images/collocation_x_y.png)

-Plot of the density: a high degree has a tendency to create a spike.
+# Plot of the density
+A high degree has a tendency to create a spike.
 Prefer a degree <= 7.

 This may be seen as a disadvantage: it looks awkward, since it is located in the extrapolation part.
 It is artificial since it is due to the interpolation part, but impact the extrapolation.
 It could also be interpreted more positively, as it allows to fit well implied volatilities with a steep curvature.
 In the latter case, the
 spike will be rightly located in the interpolation part.

-It is possible to mitigate the spike via an appropriate choice of the `minSlope` parameter (e.g. `minSlope=0.1` on this example).
+It is possible to mitigate the spike via an appropriate choice of the `minSlope` parameter (e.g. `minSlope=0.1` on this example), at the cost of a worse fit.

 ```julia
 k = collect(10:1.0:2000);